18th > December > 2006 Archive

-The total number of US customer records compromised as a result of security blunders has hit the 100m milestone.
+The number of US customer records compromised as a result of security blunders has hit the 100 million milestone.

 IBM has cut a deal with US electronic gizmo retailer Circuit City Stores to build a virtual store on one of the private fiefdoms it occupies on Second Life.
 There, virtual visitors will, in the form of their on-screen avatar, be able to go down the aisles of the store and examine products.
 The products can then be or ordered via the website.

 Hands onLast month I looked at Qt, the popular C++ cross-platform framework which underpins the KDE desktop, and a whole lot more.
 This time, I'm continuing that same theme by taking a look at another cross-platform C++ library called Juce (OK, no jokes about Apple Juce!)